Brockenhurst lies in the heart of the New Forest, and with its very own train station makes a perfect base for going on walks from.

 This walk can be pretty muddy and there was a lot of jumping around and walking over precarious logs in an effort to stay dry.
 It kept things interesting though.

-I have provided full details of both the tall trees trail and the full walk from Brockenhurst on my blog post, with maps for each trail.
+I have provided full details of both the tall trees trail and the full walk from Brockenhurst on that guide, with maps for each trail.

 5) Brockenhurst to Lyndhurst walk